 Myofascial trigger points, or areas with tight muscle fibers, can occur throughout the body in any dysfunctional joint or muscle group.
 These trigger points can form anywhere an injury has occurred or anywhere increased tension/stress occur.
 Patients may be unaware that they have myofascial trigger points.

 Dry needling allows the physical therapist to reach “deeper” than other treatment options, and the needle can cause your muscles to twitch or contract, stimulating your muscles.
-The dry needle technique has been shown to be as effective as cortisone injections and traditional physical therapy treatments alike.

 What Does Dry Needling Feel Like?